iai-group/nordlys/doc/source/installation.rst

 3.1 Load data to MongoDB
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can either load the data to MongoDB (i) from dumps that we made available or (ii) from the raw source files (DBpedia, FACC, Word2vec, etc.).
 Below, we discuss the former option.
-For the latter, see :ref:`data`.
+For the latter, see :ref:`data_to_mongo`.
 Note that processing from the raw sources takes significantly longer because of the nontrivial amount of data.

 To load the data to MongoDB, you need to run the following commands from the main Nordlys folder.
 Note that the first dump is required for the core Nordlys functionality over DBpedia.
 The other dumps are optional, depending on whether the respective functionality is needed.